Sage Experts: How Dr. Dufresne Became the Sultan of Salvia

 We're thankful to Dr. Richard F. Dufresne for the friendly, generous way in which he has helped increase interest in the Salvia genus and has shared plants.
 We also appreciate the many hours he spent helping us gather information for this profile.

-To obtain digital Salvia placard cards, obtain updates on plant listings at A World of Salvias or to ask Dr. Dufresne for advice, please contact him at firstname.lastname@example.org.
+To obtain digital Salvia placard cards and updates on plant listings at A World of Salvias or to ask Dr. Dufresne for advice, please contact him via the Placard Book page of his website.

 Sometimes the horticultural world is a small one.
 To swing back full circle to the beginning of this article, we need to mention that Heinz Grotzke of Meadow Brook Farm became one of the important influences in FBTS farming practices many years ago.
 For questions about Biodynamic agriculture or information about any offerings in the FBTS catalog, please call or email us.
 Similar to the Sultan, we enjoy sharing what we know.